rks101/eglinux/README.md

 Note: It is good to learn about [types of RAM](https://www.techtarget.com/searchstorage/definition/DIMM), such as earlier SIMM, and DIMM, buffered memory, Load-Reduced or LR-DIMM (with iMB to isolate data and address), Small Outline or SO-DIMM (compact form factor for recent laptops/tablets), etc. A post on [which one to use](https://www.dasher.com/server-memory-rdimm-vs-lrdimm-and-when-to-use-them/) and [difference](https://www.faceofit.com/rdimm-vs-irdimm-vs-udimms/) can be helpful.
 To maintain the flow, continue reading.

+[Advanced]
-[Advanced] Can we know the main memory (RAM) address ranges?
+Q. Can we know the main memory (RAM) address ranges?
-There you go with lsmem
+A. There you go with lsmem
 ```
 $ lsmem
 RANGE                                  SIZE  STATE REMOVABLE  BLOCK